Tam Scobbie: Dundee United

 After leaving St Johnstone Scobbie signed for Scottish Championship club Dundee United on 13 June 2017.

 He made his debut for the club, starting the whole game as captain, in a 2–0 win against Raith Rovers in the Scottish League Cup.
 Scobbie made three more starts for Dundee United.
 However, just six games into the new campaign, he suffered a torn groin muscle in a League Cup tie with Dundee and substituted in the 18th minute, as the club went on to lose 2–1.
 As a result, this saw him ruled out of action for nearly two months.
 Scobbie returned on 28 October 2017 from his injury, starting the whole game, in a 2–0 win against Dumbarton.
 Just three matches to his return from suspension, he received a red card for a second bookable offence at the last minute, in a 1–1 draw against Brechin City on 25 November 2017.
 After serving a one match suspension, he returned to the first team regularly at full-back and the centre of defence for the club despite being out on two separate occasions.
 Following Dundee United's 6–1 loss against Falkirk on 6 January 2018, Scobbie apologised for his rant after he made a rant about the club's defeat.
-Having been described a key player to Dundee United's chance of promotion to the top–flight football, he helped the club qualified for a Play-off spot.
+Having been described a key player to Dundee United's chance of promotion to the top–flight football, he helped the club qualify for a Play-off spot.
 However, Scobbie did not play in the play–offs, as Dundee United were unsuccessful to reach promotion to the Scottish Premiership after losing against Livingston 4–3 on aggregate.
 At the end of the 2017–18 season, he made twenty–four appearances in all competitions.

-In the 2018–19 season, Scobbie was told by Dundee United that he can leave the club.
+In the 2018–19 season, Scobbie was told by Dundee United that he could leave the club.
 Following his loan spells at Brechin City came to an end, he was released by the club at the end of the 2018–19 season.